axindri/axindri/README.md

 - 🚩 **Have experience with:** TypeScript, JavaScript, React, C, C++
 - 💻 Currently working on various projects
 - 📚 Always learning new technologies
-- 🎯 Focused on writing clean and efficient code
+- 🎯 Focused on writing efficient code

 ---